Azure/c-util/devdoc/tqueue_requirements.md

   - If the queue is growable:

-    - `TQUEUE_PUSH(T)` shall release the lock used to guard the growing of the queue in shared mode.
+    - `TQUEUE_PUSH(T)` shall release in shared mode the lock used to guard the growing of the queue.

-    - `TQUEUE_PUSH(T)` shall acquire the lock used to guard the growing of the queue in exclusive mode.
+    - `TQUEUE_PUSH(T)` shall acquire in exclusive mode the lock used to guard the growing of the queue.

     - `TQUEUE_PUSH(T)` shall double the size of the queue.